-With this particular family, I can think of, their parents hadn’t made a plan.
-I wouldn’t say they were homeschooling though.
+With this particular family, I can think of; their parents hadn’t made a plan.
+I wouldn’t say they were homeschooling, though.
 They just weren’t schooling.
-They were leaving the kids to figure out what they could – which changed pretty quickly when they became teenagers and there was fun to be had.
+They were leaving the kids to figure out what they could – which changed pretty quickly when they became teenagers, and there was fun to be had.

-Then when I think of another family, I would say they didn’t fail it but socially, they didn’t get it right.
-Part of that was location – they lived in the remote woods.
+Then when I think of another family, I would say they didn’t fail it, but socially, they didn’t get it right.
+Part of that was the location – they lived in the remote woods.
 They also had parents who were stubbornly and willfully blind to the kind of kids they had.

-Their kids were socially undeveloped, but also underexposed.
+Their kids were socially undeveloped but also underexposed.
 The parents were perpetuating the belief in themselves that the kids were completely normal and were going to become great people.
 I can think of one where the mother thought he was going to become a prominent public person where all he could talk about was lego…

 Essentially, they lived mentally in a box.
-The kids have turned out functional as far as careers go but the parents weren’t really living in reality and projected that upon their kids.
+The kids have turned out functional as far as careers go, but the parents weren’t really living in reality and projected that upon their kids.

 I think that’s important, really.
 We need to make sure we’re properly in tune with reality because if we project something that’s not real on our kids, we handicap them.